Skip to content

 You can also create a Firebase-style contract with permissions for each table, using a $rules object on the model.

-A current limitation is that if you use $rules, you must use it for all models on a contract instead of specifying actions.
-This is a temporary limitation we have in place, since interoperability between actions and $rules has not been fully documented yet.
+If you use $rules, you must use it for all models on a contract instead of specifying actions.

 ts